W-Tran/W-Tran.github.io/index.md

 ### Customer Lifetime Value modelling and Customer Segmentation - [link](https://github.com/W-Tran/online-Retail)

-An analysis of a [popular E-commerce dataset](https://archive.ics.uci.edu/ml/datasets/online+retail) which consists of the transaction history for a Uk-based non-store online retail.
-Use RFM summary statistics to cluster and segment customers based on their transaction history to distinguish between high and low value customers.
-Evaluate the clustering using the second year of transaction histories.
+An analysis of an [E-commerce dataset](https://archive.ics.uci.edu/ml/datasets/online+retail) which consists of the 2 year transaction history of customers for a Uk-based non-store online retail.
+Compare the performance of clustering customers, based on their 1st year transaction histories, using RFM or simple monetary aggregation features by assessing how well they segment high value customers.
+The value of customers are determined by their 2nd year residual lifetime value.

-### Predicting next purchase day: Discrete Survival Logistic Regression - [link](https://github.com/W-Tran/predicting-next-purchase)
+### Predicting next purchase day - [link](https://github.com/W-Tran/predicting-next-purchase)
 Using the same online retail data set, produce a classification model to predict whether a customer will purchase within the next month.
-The model is trained using the pervious month's transactions as labels whilst RFM summary statistics as well as other engineered features are used to train the model.
+The model is trained using the pervious month's transactions as labels whilst RFM as well as other temporal and monetary aggregation features are used to train the model.

 ### (Kaggle) Advanced Regression Techniques - [link](https://github.com/W-Tran/advanced-regression-techniques)